 Searching for a customer is completed in this area shown in the picture below.

-In this area, you can search orders by someone’s first or last name, home address, email, phone number, donation history, purchase history, and more.
+In this area, you can search orders by someone’s first or last name, zip code, email, phone number, donation history, purchase history, and more.
 On the left, you can select the category you want to search by and then select/enter in the specific criteria to search by.

 Note: If you want your results to only list customers who want to receive emails, make sure you click the button labeled "Retrieve All" so that it says, "Opt-in Only".

-The first step to customer searching is to select which category you want to search by.
-Your search options are general information (like name, phone number, address, etc.), order history, specific event purchases, genre/classification, have not yet purchased, and donation history.
+The first step in customer searching is to select which category you want to search by.
+Your search options are customer data (like name, phone number, address, etc.), order history, specific event purchases, genre/classification, have not yet purchased, and donation history.

 Once you select what type you want to search by, new input boxes will appear for you to complete.
-Follow all of these instructions below to search by each different type.
+Follow all of the instructions below to search by each different type.

 Note: To reset your search and see all your customers again, click the reset button in the top right.